 Can I acquire Antigua citizenship?

-St Lucia or Antigua citizenship: which one to pick?
+St Lucia or Antigua citizenship: Which one to pick?

 What is the best Caribbean passport?

-Five Caribbean countries offer investment programs: Antigua and Barbuda, Dominica, Grenada, St Kitts and Nevis, and Saint Lucia.
+Five Caribbean countries offer citizenship by investment programs: Antigua and Barbuda, Dominica, Grenada, St Kitts and Nevis, and Saint Lucia.
 You can obtain citizenship in exchange for a qualifying investment, which may be a donation to a National Government Fund, property investment, or in some cases, business investment or University contributions.

-Have a look at our Caribbean Citizenship by Investment comparison guide to find out which of the Caribbean citizenship programs is suitable for you.
+Have a look at our Caribbean Citizenship by Investment Comparison Guide to find out which of the Caribbean citizenship programs is suitable for you.

 Which countries offer Caribbean citizenship by investment?

-Five countries offer investors the opportunity to acquire Caribbean citizenship by investment: Antigua and Barbuda, Dominica, Grenada, St Kitts and Nevis, and Saint Lucia.
-St Kitts and Nevis has the world’s longest-running citizenship by investment program, in operation since 1984.
-In order to apply to one of these investment programs, you must be over 18 years, have no criminal records, and make an investment in the Caribbean country of your interest, usually a non-refundable contribution to a national fund or an investment in a pre-approved real estate development.
-Other attractive investment opportunities are government bonds or university donations.
-You and your family can receive Caribbean citizenship in a few months, with it also tax benefits and the chance to travel to over 140 visa-free countries worldwide.
+In order to apply to any of these citizenship by investment programs, you must be over 18 years old, have no criminal record, and make a qualifying investment in the Caribbean country of your choice.
+This usually takes the form of a non-refundable contribution to a national fund or an investment in a pre-approved real estate development.
+Other attractive investment opportunities include government bond options or university donations.
+You and your family can receive Caribbean citizenship in a few months.
+As Caribbean passport holders, you will also enjoy several tax benefits and visa-free entry to over 140 countries worldwide.